EXERCISE STRESS TEST

 Where do I go to have the test?

-Peninsula Heart Centre offers stress testing at two hospital-based locations:
+Peninsula Heart Centre offers stress testing at three locations:

 - Frankston Suite 11, Peninsula Private Hospital, 525 McClelland Drive